Nevillealee/devpro/README.md

 ```
 sudo yum install nodejs
 ```
-Congratulations!
-You are now on Rails over Linux.
 Step 6: Install Database

 By default, Rails uses sqlite3, but you may want to install MySQL, PostgreSQL, or other RDBMS.
 This is optional; if you have the database installed, then you may skip this step and it is not mandatory that you have a database installed to start the rails server.
 For this tutorial, we are using PostgreSQL database.
 Therefore use the following commands to install PostgreSQL.